valentinvogt/npde-summary/chapters/01.typ

 $norm(u)_a = sqrt(a (u , u))$.
 The main point is that we can see the bilinear form of the quadratic minimization problem as the norm of some Sobolev space.
 The above theorem guarantees that a solution exists in this space if the linear form is bounded.

-For checking boundedness we can often use Cauchy-Schwarz (@eq:cauchy-schwarz-integrals) and Poincaré-Friedrichs (@thm:poincare-friedrichs).
+For checking boundedness we can often use Cauchy--Schwarz (@eq:cauchy-schwarz-integrals) and Poincaré--Friedrichs (@thm:poincare-friedrichs).

 #pagebreak(weak: true)
 == Linear Variational Problem